11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Medina of Rabat

-Once you land at Casablanca Airport, you will meet your guide, who will greet and take you on a scenic short trip to Rabat.
+Once you land at Casablanca Airport, you will meet your guide, who will greet you and take you on a scenic short trip to Rabat.
 Rabat, Morocco's coastal capital, beckons with a blend of modernity and history along the shores of the Atlantic Ocean.
 Its whitewashed buildings, lush gardens, and vibrant streets offer a picturesque backdrop for exploration.
-Discover ancient treasures in the UNESCO-listed medina, where narrow alleys lead to bustling souks and historic landmarks like the Kasbah of the Udayas.
+Discover ancient treasures in the UNESCO-listed medina, where narrow alleys lead to bustling souks and historic landmarks such as the Kasbah of the Udayas.
 Delve into the city's cultural heritage at the Mohammed VI Museum of Modern and Contemporary Art, or find tranquility in the serene Andalusian Gardens.
 As Morocco's political and administrative heart, Rabat also boasts grand avenues, government buildings, and diplomatic embassies.
 Whether wandering through ancient streets or embracing modern amenities, Rabat invites visitors to uncover its rich tapestry of past and present.

 3 hours Admission ticket included